-You can inspect class ArenaTrainTTT in order to see for all this an example specific to the game TicTacToe.
+You can inspect class ArenaTTT in order to see for all this an example specific to the game TicTacToe.

-Finally you need to register your new game in GBGLaunch (optionally also in GBG-Batch) to be able to launch your game.
-To do so, add a few lines of code in the switch statements of GBGLaunch's methods startGBGamePlay and startGBGameTrain, similar to the statements for the other games.
+Finally you need to register your new game for GBGLaunch and GBGBatch To do so, add a few lines of code in the switch statements of SetupGBG's methods startGBG, similar to the statements for the other games.15

-Then your game will show up the next time you start GBGLaunch and you can use for your game all the functionality laid down in Arena and ArenaTrain and all the wisdom of the AI agents implementing PlayAgent.
+Then your game will show up the next time you start GBGLaunch and you can use for your game all the functionality laid down in Arena and all the wisdom of the AI agents implementing PlayAgent.
 Cool, isn't it?

-6.3 How to train an agent and save it
+8.3 How to train an agent and save it